Loss Spike in Training Neural Networks

-where $(x,y) \in (-4, + \infty) \times \mathbb{R}$.
-For any constant $C$, $y=0$ is the minimum point of $f(C, y)$, and the larger $x$ is, the sharper the loss landscape in the $y$-direction.
-As shown in Fig. \ref{pic:spike_toy}(c, d), the loss curve and the trajectory of parameters are similar to the realistic example above, where the parameters move toward the sharp direction at the beginning of the loss spike, and then move toward the flat direction.
-The intuitive explanation for the above phenomenon is that as $x$ increases, $f(x, 0)$ decreases, which means that $f(x, 0)$ has a smaller value at the sharp region, i.e., the SLAS structure, which makes the opening of the contour lines towards different directions at different loss levels.
+For any constant $C$, $y=0$ is the minimum point of $f(C, y)$.
+The larger $x$ is, the lower the loss value is, and the sharper the loss landscape in the $y$-direction is.
+The intuitive explanation for the above phenomenon is that as $x$ increases, $f(x, 0)$ decreases, which means that $f(x, 0)$ has a smaller value at the sharp region, i.e., the LLAS structure, which makes the opening of the contour lines towards different directions at different loss levels.

+This model can be considered as being obtained by constraining the parameters of the linear neural network.

+The toy example of the LLAS structure is shown in Fig. \ref{pic:spike_toy} (b).
+As shown in Fig. \ref{pic:spike_toy} (c, d), the loss curve and the trajectory of parameters are similar to the realistic example above, where the parameters move toward the sharp direction at the beginning of the loss spike, and then move toward the flat direction.

 For this example, we can exactly compute the derivative of Eq. (\ref{equ:toy_model}) as follows:

 Thus we have